ahervy/www/src/content/portfolio/user-guide.md

 Our platform's navigation had become confusing for users due to the growing number of features.
 A revamp was planned to improve the user experience.

+## Problem

+Users risked losing key workflows during the navigation change, which could increase churn and support requests.

 ## My role

 To help with the transition, I was tasked with creating a guide to prepare users for the upcoming navigation revamp.

+## Approach

+- Mapped old-to-new navigation paths and common tasks.
+- Wrote a transition guide with before/after cues.
+- Coordinated review with product and marketing for consistency.

 ## Process